 - 1. Explain that the final step, Empower and support, is about encouraging their peers to identify what (if anything) they need, and helping them to connect with more support or available services if that is what they would like. - 2.
 Ask participants to work in their pairs to identify how they would empower and support a peer and write their answers on their worksheets. - 3.
-Let participants know they have five minutes to do this. - 4.
-Once participants have finished, bring them back together.
+Let participants know they have five minutes to do this. - Once participants have finished, bring them back together.
 Ask for each pair to share one thing they could do to empower and support their peers to identify what they might need and how they might seek further support.

-- 5. If you have time, you might like to include a short role play at the end of this activity.
+play at the end of this activity.
 This will give participants the opportunity to practice the CARE response.
 The instructions are below.
-If you are short on time, skip ahead to the APPLY activity. - 6.
-Direct participants to the CARE Response Ambassador Tool, which they can use as a reference and to prepare for these types of conversations.
+If you are short on time, skip ahead to the APPLY activity.
+6. Direct participants to the CARE Response Ambassador Tool, which they can use as a reference and to prepare for these types of conversations.